 Creating a guide that hits the main reason they’re on your post is the first step, but your blogging efforts don’t need to stop there.

-If you want to cast a wider net, try including additional information in your post that’s related to what you’re teaching.
-These are usually FAQs found in the SERPs (e.g., People Also Ask).
+If you want to cast a wider net, try including additional information outside of your post’s table of contents outline that’s related to what you’re teaching.

 Sidenote: You may capture a larger pool of searchers landing on your post for a relevant term.
 This information isn’t vital to your article but would be “nice to know.”